 See our guide to the Agency Workers Regulations that came into effect on 1st October 2011, which give certain ‘agency workers’ rights to equal treatment for pay, working hours, night work, rest breaks, paid holidays, paid time off for antenatal appointments, the right to apply for internal vacancies and access to internal facilities, and give them limited unfair dismissal rights in relation to the regulations.

-Agency temps also have rights under the Conduct of Employment Agencies and Employment Business Regulations 2003 - see our guide for more information.
+Agency temps also have rights under the Conduct of Employment Agencies and Employment Business Regulations 2003 - see our new guide for more information.

 Workers and employees rights